This post may contain affiliate links. Click for complete disclosures.

 - Transfer the mixture to a stand mixer and mix on high until stiff peaks are formed.

-- Once you have stiff peaks, add the butter into the mixture and mix until combined.
+- Once you have stiff peaks, add the butter to the mixture and mix until combined.

 - Slowly mix in the powdered sugar a little bit at a time and mix until it is all combined.